Internal Links

 far from home, with no like-minded friends around, can be an utterly depressing

 situation and a total waste of money.
-I know of many people who simply turn to
+So, before you embark on

 flights........IT DOES NOT !!!
 It just means you see the same sights at the same